 People with acute or chronic pain conditions get these medications.
 They are for back pain, rheumatoid arthritis, post-operative pain, discomfort after intensive dental procedures, severe migraines, and osteoarthritis.

 The combination of hydrocodone and acetaminophen can cause the following side effects:

 - Extreme drowsiness

-In some cases, more serious side effects may occur, especially when too many pills are taking in a 24-hour period.
+In some cases, more severe side effects may occur, especially when too many pills are taking in 24 hours.
 These effects include:

 - Difficulty breathing

 - Allergic reactions (swelling of the tongue, lips, and face)

 - Inability to urinate

 Hydrocodone is a narcotic structure similar to codeine.